bonsak/c4d-custom-sanity-check/README.md

 Pre submit script to set custom frame range

 ## Install
-Copy CustomSanityChecks.py to REPO/Submission/Cinema4D/Main/<CustomSanityChecks.py
+Copy CustomSanityChecks.py to REPO/Submission/Cinema4D/Main/CustomSanityChecks.py
-It will run automatically right before the submission dialog is shown
+It will run automatically right before the submission dialog is shown.
+Use at your own risk!

 ## Description
 When submitting jobs to Deadline its often usefull to have the first and the last frame rendered first.